-5. Transport
+4. Transport

-5.1.
+4.1.
 It is strongly recommended that parents/applicants establish the cost and availability of transport to the School if it is intended to use a bus or train service (public or otherwise), before application is made for admission.
-Enquiries regarding the availability of home to school transport within Warwickshire should be made to Warwickshire County Council, Saltisford Office Park, Ansell Way, Warwick, CV34 4UL.
+Further information on Warwickshire's transport policy and application process can be found on the Warwickshire County Council website.